UPDATED - Originally published December 19, 2019

-- IP Address and Shipping Address Mismatch Filter: Which compares where the order is coming from compared to the shipping address provided.
+- IP Address and Shipping Address Mismatch Filter: This filter compares where the order is coming from compared to the shipping address provided.

-Those are examples of a few of the possible filters that can be put in place.
+These are examples of just a few of the possible filters that can be put in place.
 A filter can trigger a couple of actions to happen, depending on how the merchant sets it up.
-A filter can instantly reject the purchase from happening, it can send it to a manual review, it can accept the purchase, or it may just send it to the next layer of filters.
+It can instantly reject the purchase from happening, send it to a manual review, accept the purchase, or just send it to the next layer of filters.

 By preventing fraudulent purchases from happening, merchants can lower their dispute rate and prevent unwinnable disputes.

 Many front-end fraud prevention providers offer dispute “protection” or guarantees.
 What most merchants don’t realize is that these protections only extend to true fraud disputes.
-Which means that friendly fraud and chargeback fraud disputes can still cause problems.
+That leaves your company vulnerable to friendly fraud and chargeback fraud disputes.

 Stop Friendly Fraud and Chargeback Fraud Disputes

-Visa Merchant Purchase Inquiry (VMPI) is the answer.
-With a VMPI integration, merchants can provide detailed company, customer, order, and product information to card issuers on-demand.
+Chargeback management software is the answer.
+The right software will utilize Visa Merchant Purchase Inquiry (VMPI) to limit friendly fraud.
+With a VMPI integration, merchants can provide detailed company, customer, order, and product information to card issuers automatically.
 The response details are rendered in the issuer's system so both customer service representatives and customers themselves can quickly review and discuss.
-The customer service representative can use transaction details to decide if the dispute is invalid and prevent it from being filed.
+The customer service representative can then use transaction details to decide if the dispute is invalid and prevent it from being filed.

 Respond to Disputes